 X: Treasury Department

 XI: Post Office Department

 The War Department transferred their Confederate records to the National Archives in 1938.
 NARA rebound the Collected Record Books, but still maintains the “chapter volume” arrangement.
 Within RG 109, the Collected Record Books are the most heavily used series, and are requested by historians, genealogists, and Civil War preservationists on a regular basis.
 They are also perhaps the most interesting, not only because of the wide range of information they contain, but in their wide physical variety – an assortment of shapes, weights, paper color and paper type prevail throughout the collection.

-Digitization of the Collected Record Books is a collaborative venture, with multiple offices at both Archives I and Archives II working together to accomplish this ambitious effort.
+Digitization of the Collected Record Books is a collaborative venture, with multiple offices at both Archives I (Washington, DC, AI) and Archives II (College Park, AII) working together to accomplish this ambitious effort.
 The “chapter-volume” team consists of staff from the following offices: Archival Operations – Washington, DC (RD-DC); Conservation Branch (RXC); Digitization Services Branch (IDS); and Online Public Access Branch (IOO).
 DeAnne Blanton, RD-DC (AI), is Project Lead.